THE FLIGHT TO EGYPT

 on his opera The flight to Egypt

 Opera is a genre that has always fascinated me: not only due to the connection of sound and image, which opens up plenty of possibilities to express, but also because singing is the most physical way of making music.
 In my compositions, I try to make this physicality accessible to the listeners, thus, to carry them into an emotional otherness.
 Art is like small electricity shocks, which wake you up from the numbing routine of daily life and thereby facilitates the awareness of oneself and the world.
 Music of high intensity leads to strong emotional experience; since art happens at borders.
+Hermann Schneider’s Libretto of The Flight to Egypt deals with an archetypical experience: based on the apocryphal infancy gospels, it depicts the story of a small family from a foreign country that tells hospital doctors about their escape.
+It turns out that their experiences reach the limits of the tangible and explainable.

 The music subtly emphasizes the juxtaposition of two worlds: While the doctor’s team starts asking questions with confidence, singing with full voice, the stories of the mother and the father sound much softer and more insecure.
 This insecurity is expressed through the use of experimental singing techniques such as quartertonality, glissandi and falsetto.
 This juxtaposition is further underlined by the mélange of western classical music with a contrasting arabic tone colour.
+The role of the child has important place in the soundweaving of the opera: its unique individuality is reflected by highly expressive, avant-garde sounds which explore the limits of the human voice.
+Moreover, the music’s structure depicts the development of the doctors’ mental condition, as they listen to the family’s tales: The more “spellbound” they become by the supernatural oddity of the child, the broader their sound spectrum gets – the child’s singing techniques and the tonal material of the parents slowly transmit to the doctors.
+The initial classical singing transforms into a cacophony of yelling, whispering, breathing, humming and whistling.

 The family’s and doctors’ fear of the unknown, but also their discovery in the end of the piece, are fundamental human emotions.
 Hence, The Flight to Egypt is a story, which deals with both social and individual issues, and is therefore timeless, universal and unlimited.